qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 Z-ordering.
 Z-ordering means that layers listed nearer the top of the legend are drawn over layers listed lower down in the legend.

-.. note:: This behaviour can be overridden by the 'Layer order' panel.
+.. note:: This behavior can be overridden by the 'Layer order' panel.

-Layers in the legend window can be organised into groups.
+Layers in the legend window can be organized into groups.
 There are two ways to do this:

 #.
 Press the |mActionFolder| icon to add a new group.
 Type in a name for